-- F. Minor alterations and remodeling of existing structures resulting in no substantial change in traffic generation as determined by the Director, OC Public Works or designee. - G. Places of worship, colleges, welfare, etc. to the extent such facilities are exempt from property tax levies.
+- F. Minor alterations and remodeling of existing structures resulting in no substantial change in traffic generation as determined by the Director of Orange County Public Works, or designee. - G. Places of worship, welfare, etc. to the extent such facilities are exempt from property tax levies.